alttch/bma-info/eva-webengine/advanced.rst

 ====================================

-If there is a front-end server installed in front of UI and it has got HTTP basic authentication set up, the fields **eva.login** and **eva.password** can be empty and let the engine log in using the basic authentication credentials.
+If there is a front-end server installed in front of UI and it has got HTTP basic authentication set up, authentication credentials in the engine be empty and let the engine log in using the basic authentication credentials.

 .. _eva_webengine-spa: